Runner's Knee Bonus: Patellofemoral Pain Syndrome - Not Just For Runners

 Check out the Part 1, Part 2, Part 3, and Part 4 of our Patellofemoral pain syndrome series here.

-Janaye Freeman is a Certified Athletic Trainer & Lead Therapy Technician at Revive Sport & Spine in Cottonwood Heights Utah.
-Revive Sport & Spine provides evidence-supported chiropractic care and conservative sports injury management for the Greater Salt Lake City Utah Valley.
+Janaye Freeman is a Certified Athletic Trainer & Lead Therapy Technician at Revive Sport & Spine in Murray, Utah.
+Revive Sport & Spine provides evidence-supported chiropractic care and conservative sports injury management for Murray, Holladay, Cottonwood Heights, Millcreek, Midvale, and Sandy.